1948 Pacific typhoon season: Typhoon Jackie

 Jackie hit China as a category 1 typhoon.

-Typhoon Kit
+Tropical Storm Kit

 Kit hit the Philippines and China as a tropical storm.
 After making landfall in China, the storm took an unusual track, moved south-southwest and struck Vietnam as a tropical depression.

 Typhoon Libby

 Libby formed southeast of Japan on September 29.
 The storm moved west as it quickly strengthened into a Category 4 typhoon.
 It later weakened and turned northeast.

 Typhoon Martha

 Martha was a Category 3 typhoon that didn't affect land.

-Typhoon Norma
+Tropical Storm Norma

 Norma was a short-lived tropical storm.

 Tropical Storm Olga

 Olga formed in the South China Sea on October 16.
 It moved west and dissipated on October 19.

-Typhoon Pat
+Tropical Storm Pat

 Pat was a tropical storm that stayed out at sea.

 Typhoon Rita

 Rita was a category 3 typhoon that didn't make landfall.

 Typhoon Agnes

 Agnes hit Japan as a tropical storm.